silobase/silobase/Readme.md

 Pull requests are welcome!
 Please open an issue first if you'd like to suggest a feature or report a bug.

+## License

+Silobase is **dual-licensed** under:

+- **GNU Affero General Public License v3.0 (AGPLv3)** for open-source and community use.
+- **Commercial License** for organizations that wish to embed, modify, or offer Silobase as a hosted service without open-sourcing their derivative work.

+See [`LICENSE`](./LICENSE) for the open-source license text, and [`LICENSE-COMMERCIAL.md`](./LICENSE-COMMERCIAL.md) for commercial terms.

+**In short:**
+- If you’re building open-source software — you can use Silobase freely under AGPLv3.
+- If you’re building closed-source or commercial software — please [contact us](mailto:licensing@silobase.io) for a commercial license.

+© 2025 Silobase Authors.
+All rights reserved.

 ---

 ## 📄 License